Keshx-3/Keshx-3/README.md

 💬 **Quote:**

-_"AI is not just about data—it's about creating the future, one model at a time."_ 🚀
+_"AI is not just about data, it's about creating the future, one model at a time."_ 🚀